Fr4nkrabbit/cucumber-framework/README.md

   Fixed my issue
     Needed to have my project in the test directory, not the java directory.
 Junit is only visible to the test directories.

+3/5/2019
+  First Feature Run
+    Ran my first real test using Selenium code to automate a login into StackOverflow.

     Can show:
       * How to run multiple Feature tests at once.
       * Reports that are generated after a run.
+      * How Cucumber and Selenium integrate together
+      * How Cucumber goes through Selenium code and runs through the automated scenario.